OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-02.md

 ## 1 John 2:20

-But you have an anointing from the Holy One, and you all know.
+Yet you have received an anointing from the Holy One, and you are all aware.

 ## 1 John 2:21